Security News

 allows to execute a callback function once it has finished it's execution.

-This might help building threaded programs where a callback is needed to disable GUI elements for example.
+This might help building threaded programs where a callback is needed to disable GUI elements for example, or make the program aware that execution has finished without the need for polling checks.

 Example: